ldrk11/Islands/README.md

 ## How to Run
 Open up Terminal in the project root and run the following to things
-1. Create .env file in the root and add your bot token and client id using a text editor
+1. Create .env file in the root and add your bot token using a text editor
 ```
 DISCORD_TOKEN=abcdefg
-CLIENT_ID=1234569
 ```
 2. Compile the code
 ```